yisi23/pagebox/README.md

 # OriginMap: Tool & Guard

+## TL;DR
+This is a really awesome feature (trust me im an infosec engineer) which can dramatically improve XSS protection of complex websites.
+But there is no working PoC for a reason: it cannot be implemented because of one browser fundamental problem.
+Please read the entire README and decide if you need it..

 ## Bulletproof web application
 This is a concept of **bulletproof web applications**.
 Web is not perfect.
-Web is far from perfect.
-Web is broken: Cookies, Clickjacking, Frame navigation, CSRF,  links..
+Web is far from perfect: Cookies, Clickjacking, Frame navigation, CSRF,  links..
+Speaking about XSS web is **just broken**.

+## Next level of XSS protection
+The idea I'm implementing is to make every page **independent and secure** from others, potentionally vulnerable pages located on the same domain.

+When we find XSS at `/some_path` we do requests and read responses from anywhere on the whole website on this domain.

+XSS on `/about`, which is just a static page not using server side at all **leads to stolen money on `/withdraw`.**

+**This is wrong.**

 OriginMap **splits** the entire website into many pages with unique origins.
 Every page has its own Origin in terms of frame navigation - you simply **cannot** `window.open/<iframe>` other pages on the same domain to extract `document.body.innerHTML` because of header CSP: Sandbox.